-An independent laboratory test comparing Nonin Medical’s 8000AA Adult Pulse Oximetry Sensor with three competitive finger clip pulse oximeter sensors (labeled and promoted as “Nonin Compatible”) was performed in order to compare aspects of durability.
+An independent laboratory test comparing Nonin Medical’s 8000AA Reusable Finger Clip Pulse Oximetry Sensor with three competitive finger clip pulse oximeter sensors (labeled and promoted as “Nonin Compatible”) was performed in order to compare aspects of durability.
 The tested brands included Nonin Medical, Envitec, Unimed, and Cables & Sensors.
 Specifically, the test sought to quantify and compare the maximum amount of force which can be applied to the sensor-end of the SpO2 finger clip sensors before signal transmission from the sensor to the oximeter failed.

 As Figure 1 shows, the Nonin 8000AA sensor displayed the greatest durability among the sensors tested.
 Even more significantly, the structural integrity of the Nonin sensor was never compromised until the sensor reached its average failure point of 50.2 lbs of force.
 In comparison, other sensor brands became structurally compromised and permanently weakened at less than half of the strength of force exerted on the Nonin sensor before signal transmission failure.

+FIGURE 1.
 Nonin sensors displayed the greatest durability among sensors tested.
 Unlike other sensor brands, Nonin sensors remained uncompromised until their breaking point.

 Four brands of pulse oximeter clip sensors underwent a mechanical pull test at The Specialty Lab, Inc. in Minneapolis, Minnesota.
 Using a mechanical pull fixture, gradual force was applied to the sensors’ cables.
 The objective of this testing was to measure the tensile force on the sensor cable until the point where pulse oximeter signal transmission failure occurred, as verified by loss of reading on the pulse oximeter monitor.
 Testing was performed on three samples from four different manufacturers.

 The four sensor brands included: